2011 marked a new chapter in the life of Immanuel Primary School with the opening of the state of the art Early Learning Centre.

 The ELC Educators have observed, and believe, that where possible children develop and thrive with at least three days per week when taking into consideration the children’s social, emotional and educational well-being.
 However, we understand that family situations often determine the days attended.

-Fees are charged termly based on full-time attendance.
+Fees are charged termly based.

 A fortnightly payment can be set up if required.
 Fees are reviewed by the IPS School Council on an annual basis and outlined in the ‘Statement of Fees’.